umbraco/rfcs/0000-backoffice-future.md

 ## Out of Scope

-List any items out of scope for this RFC.
-Use this to try to steer the discussion to be as specific as possible to the RFC details.
+These are areas that have been deliberately left unanswered, and will be considered using the comments and community feedback provided after this RFC has been closed.

+- What is the best-suited JS framework for the set of requirements?
+- What is the best-suited test framework for the set of requirements?
+- What is the best-suited CSS toolchain?

 ## Unresolved Issues

 These are the areas that we are hoping to receive input from the community on:

-Reasons for change
+### Reasons for change
 - Are there other key priorities that should be taken into account when considering the future of the back-office?
 - Have we covered the main key areas that will improve the front-end going forwards?
 - Are there any other questions or concerns that should be covered?

-Action points
+### Action points
 - Do the highlighted action points contribute to this improvement process?
 - Are there other action points that you believe is more important to focus on at this stage?
 - Are there action points that need to be clarified or expanded on?

-Proposed approach
+### Proposed approach
 - Does the proposed approach make sense within the context of the project scope?
 - Are there other approaches that should be explored before a final decision is made?